 So our 30-day “Cupping for Cellulite” challenge concludes the way so many cellulite treatment reviews tend to do: minimal results were visible, further investigation is required.
 For new cellulite or cases where cellulite is light and not compact, a few weeks or months of cupping massage might might be all you need to see visible results.
 For me, I am definitely going to incorporate cupping into my overall cellulite treatment strategy.

 **Update: Since I posted this challenge, a variety of new cupping products have appeared on Amazon.
-I now recommend this cupping set for individual home use.
+I now recommend a cupping set like this one for individual home use.
 It’s less than half the price of the Bellabacci cups with free Prime shipping.
-Plus you get a good variety of cup sizes including a smaller cups that is good for the calves, a large cup that is perfect for the most cellulite-prone regions, and two facial cups (the tiny one is supposed to help with lines around the lips).
+Plus you get a good variety of cup sizes including a smaller cups that is good for the calves, a large cup that is perfect for the most cellulite-prone regions, and facial cups (the tiny one is supposed to help with lines around the lips).

 If you try them, please report back in the comments section below and let us know how it’s going!
 Why not start a 30 day cupping challenge of your own?
 For other effective cellulite treatments you can do at home, see our virtual cellulite treatment rooms.

 Start healing your cellulite right now by visiting our Cellulite Treatments page.
 Please come back and let us know how it’s going along the way!